I recently needed to overlay a Matplotlib animation on an image in a keynote

 calls.
 I'll show a simple example below of a circle

 orbiting in a circle with a trail of points that fade out.
-(Note: running this
+First, some imports:

 # Third-party